 "I think not.
-Those humans will remember your screams for years to come."
-She gestured in the direction of the village, and then she held her hand out at Harry, unleashing a wave of energy.
+Those humans will remember your screams for years to come," She said, gestured in the direction of the village, and then she held her hand out at Harry, unleashing a wave of energy from her hand device.
 But Harry was ready and returned his own energy to meet hers.

 Being more experienced, Osiris probably should have been able to win their battle of wills.
 However, Harry had his own power, which he pushed through his hand device.
 With a cry, Osiris flew though the air, her shield dropping.
 As quickly as he could, Harry raised his zat'ni'katel and shot her.
 This time, she didn't get out of the way, and after she had stopped convulsing, she lay still.

 Harry sighed and took a moment to catch his breath.
 He walked over to Osiris and took her zat'ni'katel, knife, and hand device.
 By now, the ship was hovering over the clearing, and Harry tossed the three items under it before activating the rings.
 He went back to Osiris and prepared himself mentally for what he was about to do.
 Above him, the ship cast enough light to fill the clearing, illuminating Sarah's unconscious form.